Here are SAP interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - Return code 4: Imported with warnings, generation of program, columns or row missing

-- Return code 8: Imported with syntax error, program generation error, dictionary activation error, etc.
+- Return code 8: Imported with a syntax error, program generation error, dictionary activation error, etc.

 - Return code 12: Indicates import cancelled due to object missing, object not active, etc.